 Understanding and working with fertility

 I found I was attracting lots of women with stress-related issues who would then casually mention, ‘Oh, and I want to get pregnant’.
 I realised that I truly understood the plight of these women and could fully focus on supporting them.
-It allowed me to create a real niche within my therapy and coaching business.
+It allowed me to start specialising in this field, within my therapy and coaching business.

 A little surprise

 Towards the end of December 2014, I was feeling terrible.
 I was now 45 and knew it was the start of the menopause.
 Seeking advice from the doctor, she made me take a pregnancy test.
 After a few minutes, she started to giggle.
 It wasn’t the menopause.
 I was 9 weeks’ pregnant!